 When should you buy a business vehicle?

-There are other benefits of having a business vehicle that are not tax related.
-You can insure your vehicles through your business, protecting your personal insurance from going up by adding another driver or other rate hikes.
-Also, depending on your business, the vehicle you use can influence your customers’ perception of you.
-For example:
+There are other benefits of having a business vehicle that aren’t tax related.
+You can insure your vehicles through your business, protecting your personal insurance from going up by adding another driver.

-- If you’re a consultant for green building projects, pulling up to the worksite in a fuel-efficient hybrid car reinforces your commitment to the environment.
+- If you’re a consultant for green building projects, pulling up to the worksite in a fuel-efficient hybrid car reinforces the public’s perception of your commitment to the environment.